SandyRodger/capstone/W2_D1_system_architechture_&_background_jobs/NoSQL_video.md

 - If you have a system that can get a network partition => you must choose between consistent OR available
 - If there's no partition possible, so eveything on the sam emachine you don;t need to think about this.
 - However the choice isn't 100% binary.
 There are levels of consistency and availabilty you can tweak.
+- trade: consistency V response time
 - A lot of the time what you're really trading is consistency and response-time.
-Because the more nodes you have involved the more consistent the system is (?)
+Because the more nodes you have involved the more consistent the system is, but the slower it is.
 - it's a business decison.
-Like AMazon want fast shopping and high availability.
+Like Amazon want fast shopping and high availability.
-- trADE : CONSISTENCY & RESPONSE-TIME
+- safety V liveness (in other words)

+### when to use a NoSQL database

+- [44:30]
+- if you have lots of data.
+More data than you can fit onto a single database
+- Relational Databases is really hard, so if you want to avoid this.
+- In reality there's a lot of data out there and many businesses need to deal with it.
+- Most people go into NoSQL because htey want to develop more easily (not because of data)
+  - example of Guardian writers treating an article as a natural aggregate.

+### analytics

+- [49:00]
+- data warehousing (nightmare)

+### Polyglot persistence

+- [51:00]
+- Lots of different types of databases speaking to each other
+- new problems

 ## Further study